 Consistent and persistent

-What ways do you incorporate TPR into your online classroom?
+In what ways do you incorporate TPR into your online classroom?